Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 23 Desember 2025 04.26.47 UTC
+- WIB: Selasa, 23 Desember 2025 05.31.08 UTC
-- WITA: Selasa, 23 Desember 2025 05.26.47 UTC
+- WITA: Selasa, 23 Desember 2025 06.31.08 UTC
-- WIT: Selasa, 23 Desember 2025 06.26.47 UTC
+- WIT: Selasa, 23 Desember 2025 07.31.08 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: motivational
+Kategori: technology